ivan-hc/AM/README.md

 **Description**:

 Drag/drop one or more AppImages in the terminal and embed them in the apps menu and customize a command to use from the CLI.

+NOTE that "`--launcher`" can be used as a flag in "`-u`" to try to update the integrated AppImages (see "`-u`").
+This works only if "appimageupdatetool" is installed and delta updates are supported.
+This flag does not work miracles, I strongly suggest to use options "`-ia`" and "`-e`" instead.

 ------------------------------------------------------------------------
 ### `--system`